ssciwr/sustainable_development_course/unit6/README.md

 Please **fork** [this repository](https://github.com/iulusoy/actions-example-iulusoy) and add a few files to `src` - ie, your custom unittest example that you had come up with in unit 5.
 Try out creating branches, opening pull requests and manually triggering the workflow to see when it runs.
 Look at the output of the runs and try to follow the steps.

 # 3. Video: Unit 6, part 2
 Please watch the [video]() to learn how to run the linter and unit tests automatically through GitHub actions, and how your documentation can automatically be updated on readthedocs/GitHub pages.
+Follow through the steps with your GitHub repo from (2.).

-# 4. Tutorial for publishing Python packages
+# 4. Pub;lishing a Python package: Optional
 Follow the steps in [this tutorial](https://packaging.python.org/tutorials/packaging-projects/) to learn how to publish a python package and what you need to consider (ie., [proper naming](https://visualgit.readthedocs.io/en/latest/pages/naming_convention.html) of your package and modules).

 # 5. Live lesson